-Theological Education for Emerging Ministries (TEEM) intensives scheduled through June 30th will also move to distance education delivery to be held synchronously by Zoom during the scheduled weeks.
+Theological Education for Emerging Ministries (TEEM) intensives scheduled in June and July will move to distance education delivery to be held synchronously by Zoom during the scheduled weeks.
 The summer intensive courses through the Lutheran Seminary Program in the Southwest (LSPS) scheduled in June have been canceled.

 Learn more about the TEEM programs at WTS and LSPS here.

 Masters level and certificate students—including those as students on internship, in CPE, and in fieldwork—are expected to follow the policies set forth by the government(s), organizations, and synods where they are serving.

 Creation in Crisis was hosted as a one-day digital conference.
 Learn more about the conference, the presenters, and view session recordings by visiting the event page.